Skip to content

 3. During site visits, pay close attention to first impressions, as they set the tone for the entire event experience.

-4. Pay attention to red flags like unaccommodating staff or poorly maintained spaces.
+4. Pay attention during your site inspection to red flags like unaccommodating staff or poorly maintained spaces.

 empty venue for hosting corporate events